August 15, 2021

 What is the best cat food?

-The best cat foods are filled with water and animal-based ingredients - meat, organs, and bone.
+The best cat foods contain water and animal-based ingredients - meat, organs, and bone.
 The best cat foods have minimal to no plant-based ingredients.
 The best cat foods have less than 5% carbohydrates - ideally, it is 0% carbohydrates.

 Because carbohydrates are not necessary for a cat's diet, pet food companies do not list what percentage of the food is carbohydrates.
 You'll have to do a little math to figure it out.
 Add up the crude protein, crude fat, crude fiber, moisture, and ash.
 Then deduct that total from 100%.
 What you are left with is the percentage of carbohydrates.